OpenCHAMI/magellan/README.md

 and `pass/password` flag to be set to use `ipmitool` (which must installed as well).
 Additionally, it may be necessary to set the `host` and `port` flags for `magellan` to find the `hms-smd` API.

+Note: If `db.path` is not set, `magellan` will use /tmp/magellan.db by default.

 ## TODO